Indian River Lagoon: Fauna

 Indian River Lagoon is abundant with bioluminescent dinoflagellates in the summer and ctenophore (comb jellies) in the winter.

 Flora

 Seagrass is a critical component to the overall health of the lagoon.
 By 1990, it had surpassed levels reached in 1943.
 The lagoon also contains night-blooming cereus.

-95% of the seagrass, the main diet of manatees, disappeared by 2017 after an algae bloom fuel by fertilizers.
+95% of the seagrass, the main diet of manatees, disappeared by 2017 after an algae bloom fuelled by fertilizers.

+Protected areas

+Government protected areas in and adjacent to the Indian River Lagoon include: